-As a second step, we investigate the impact of labour market concentration on a second job attribute, i.e. job security.
-First, we capture it with the probability of an individual to be hired on a permanent rather than temporary contract.
-To do so, we restrict our samples to new hires.32 To avoid identifying the effect only on individuals who changed job several times over our relatively short time period, we do not include individual fixed effects.
-We control for individual heterogeneity in the best way we can, by adding gender and education to our vector of covariates.
-As shown in Table 5, our IV estimates33 suggest that a higher level of concentration in the local labour market significantly reduces the probability of new workers to be hired on a permanent rather than a temporary contract, both in France and Germany.34 When computed at sample average, the corresponding elasticities35 are large: -0.046 (resp. -0.051) for France (resp.
+of covariates.
+As shown in Table 6, our IV estimates47 suggest that a higher level of concentration in the local labour market significantly reduces the probability of new workers to be hired on a permanent rather than a temporary contract, both in France and Germany.48 When computed at sample average, the corresponding elasticities49 are large: -0.046 (resp. -0.051) for France (resp.
 Germany).
-In Portugal, the effect of labour market concentration is significant only at the 11% level.
-36 However, the elasticity of the probability of being hired on a permanent contract is very large: -0.234, at sample average.
+In Portugal, the effect of labour market concentration is significant only at the 11% level.50 However, the elasticity of the probability of being hired on a permanent contract is very large: -0.234, at sample average.
 Taking into account the distributions of HHIs, these estimates imply that increasing the HHI by one standard deviation from the mean reduces the probability of being hired on a permanent contract by 5% in France, 6% in Germany and 24% in Portugal.

 In contrast, labour market concentration does not seem to affect the probability of being hired on a permanent contract in a noticeable way either in Italy or in Spain.
-This is likely due to the fact that, in these countries, most workers are anyway hired on temporary contracts.
-Therefore, there is not much room for increasing the probability of being hired on a temporary contract
+This is likely due to the fact that, in these countries, most workers are hired on temporary contracts even in local labour markets where concentration is low.
+In fact, in markets which belong to the first decile of the concentration distribution, the proportion of new hires on temporary contracts is already very high in Italy (62.2%) and Spain (80.4%).51 Therefore, there is not much room for further increasing the probability of being hired on a temporary contract when local labour markets become more concentrated.
+To the extent that Portugal also has a large proportion of new hires on temporary contracts it is particularly remarkable that we do find a large and borderline significant effect in this country.